Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 Will Capably's platform require extensive training for my personnel?

-Capably’s user-friendly interface minimises the learning curve.
-While training personnel is essential for maximising benefits, the platform supports intuitive agent design and deployment workflows that simplify the process.
+Capably's user-friendly interface minimizes the learning curve.
+While training personnel is essential for maximizing benefits, the platform supports intuitive agent design and deployment workflows that simplify the process.